Weddings are joyous occasions, not only for the lucky couple but also for the friends and family that join in on the celebration.

 Develop a No-Travel Policy

 Chances are high you may be expected to travel to one or more of the weddings.
-With guests spending an average of $643 on travel and accommodations, if going to an out-of-state or destination wedding means overextending yourself financially, you may need to draw a line in the sand and stick to local weddings.
+With guests spending an average of about $400 to $1,440 on travel and accommodations, if going to an out-of-state or destination wedding means overextending yourself financially, you may need to draw a line in the sand and stick to local weddings.

 Keep Your Travel Costs Down